pietrostucchi/data_analytics_portfolio/Python/AB Test/README.md

 ## Summary

-This is an example of A/B test to assess, with a permutation test, the conversion rate variation after a hypothetical change applied to an ecommerce web site.
+This is an example of A/B test to assess, with a permutation test, the conversion rate variation after a hypothetical change applied to an e-commerce web site.
 I've used these libraries:
 * os
 * pandas